-- This is a maintenance patient-reported outcome performance measure (PRO-PM) at the clinician group/practice level of analysis that measures the percentage of adolescent and adult patients with major depression or dysthymia who reach remission six months (+/- 60 days) after an index visit. - The developer provides a logic model that depicts the assessment of major depressive disorder (MDD) or dysthymia using the PHQ-9/M, which leads to treatment and/or therapy, leading to continued monitoring and if needed a step-wise approach to treatment, and finally the remission at six months (+/- 60 days) as demonstrated by a PHQ-9/M score of less than five.
+- This is a maintenance patient-reported outcome performance measure (PRO-PM) at the Clinician: Group/Practice level of analysis that assesses the percentage of adolescent patients (12 to 17 years of age) and adult patients (18 years of age or older) with major depression or dysthymia who are progressing towards remission by achieving a response PHQ-9 or PHQ-9M score reduced by 50% or greater six months (+/- 60 days) after an index visit. - The developer provides a logic model that depicts the assessment of major depressive disorder or dysthymia using the PHQ-9/M, which leads to treatment and/or therapy, leading to continued monitoring and if needed a step-wise approach to treatment, and finally the response at six months (+/- 60 days).
+The ideal response is a decline in PHQ-9/M score of 50% from baseline.

-Summary of prior review in 2015
+Summary of prior review in 2014